Kittemzly/ChocoBot/README.md

 ## Usage

 1. **Install SND:** Ensure SND is installed and configured for FFXIV.
+2. **Install YesAlready** Ensure the ChocoboRaceResult Bother setting is turned on.
-2. **Load the Script:** Paste the complete script into your SND macro editor and make sure its set to LUA.
+3. **Load the Script:** Paste the complete script into your SND macro editor and make sure its set to LUA.
-3. **Configure:** Adjust `maxRank`, `raceType`, and `speed` in the configuration section as desired.
+4. **Configure:** Adjust `maxRank`, `raceType`, and `speed` in the configuration section as desired.
-4. **Run the Script:** Execute the macro.
+5. **Run the Script:** Execute the macro.
 The script will automate the queueing, race execution, and chocobo info retrieval while logging progress in your echo chat.

 ## Disclaimer